-The Coyote Smile and the Red Horse Cry
+The Coyote Smile and the Red Horse Cry by Bobby Minelli

-When I awoke, after the first time Dixon Halbauer shot me, Ann’s was the first face I saw.
+WHEN I AWOKE, after the first time Dixon Halbauer shot me, Ann’s was the first face I saw.
 I had passed out from the pain and when I came to, there was a pale face floating above me.
 Though she wore a pinched, worried expression, her eyes struck me as brown storm clouds, cosmic in their depth and beauty.
 Immediately next to her face was her brother’s.
 Aiden was also very concentrated on the task at hand, which happened to be saving my life, but I noticed his eyes too, similarly stormy, but darker, the swirling deep brown of stained wood.
 I felt myself floating in and out of that moment.
 I kept seeing a staticky TV, and I thought I heard a gravelly, molasses, country voice calling out “hoedown”, and somewhere far off, a coyote was howling.
 If I floated too far, Ann would press down on my shoulder, near where I was bleeding, and the pain would snap me back to a more appropriate place and time.
 This is how I came to know Ann and Aiden Armstrong, the two best friends I ever had.

 They helped get me from the floor of a public bathroom in a rest stop on the side of a Montana highway to a small hospital outside Billings, where I would have a bullet removed from the area just beneath my collarbone.
 Dixon Halbauer, the Hell’s Angel who revealed himself to me in an expectant, would-be sexual offering, and who shot me after my failure to fulfill my role in that rendezvous, was gone.
 Aiden had hit him in the back of the head with an antique torque wrench, but he had hurled Aiden into the sinks, shattering one and leaving water spraying everywhere.
 The angry grizzly of a man had left, bloody and dazed, on his Harley.
 Aiden was thin, but possessed of a visible fierceness and was also, despite being odd, terribly likable – so when he explained the circumstances to the local police, they were not only satisfied, but grateful for his intervention.
 I was deeply grateful to Aiden for handling most of the police business as local law enforcement aren’t always inclined toward hospitality when it comes to lone motorcyclists.
 He told me the locals had immediately identified Dixon Halbauer, a Captain in a Hell’s Angels gang, as the man responsible.
 Apparently, the Billings’ P.D. had seen incidents like mine three separate times in the county that year.
 Aiden said the police suspected that Dixon had split town, but they were damn sure it was him, and would let me know if they got their hands on him.
 I said I never wanted to see his giant ugly ass again.